yongbin999/inspire2/docs/proposal/proposal.md

 Two non-CS courses that have impacted not only my education, but my life are Linguistic Anthropology and Western Thought to 1600.
 These two classes taught me how to actually listen to spoken and written word to get a deeper understanding of the speaker and the world around me.

 ######Role
+Josh's role will be maintaining the back-end designs, intergrration of the server/client, and database setup.